Happy Hour

 I originally planned to have those in the foreground sitting on a beach somewhere in the Indian Ocean, while Paradise was undergoing a radical change.
 It was an idea which did bear fruit later.

-However shortly before I began this painting I visited the National Gallery.
+Shortly before I began this painting I visited the National Gallery.
 I wasn’t looking for inspiration, but simply to pass some time before returning home.
 On leaving, I heard a commotion and saw demonstrators marching past Trafalgar Square.
 They were protesting against government cuts to education.
 So I followed them and began taking photographs.

 By the time I reached Parliament Square, black clad anarchists were confronting police, and one of the Black bloc gave me the bad eye.

-Black bloc bad eye
+Black bloc bad-eye

 I kept clicking until he and the others withdrew.
 Then all became calm.
-The crowds melted away, and there, standing alone, making a phone call, was my son Jack.
+The crowds melted away, and there, standing alone, making a phone call, was my son, Jack.
 He held a banner in one hand and a phone in the other.

 At that moment I realised I had a new backdrop for my painting.
 Consequently it seemed appropriate that he should make an appearance — on the left — of Happy Hour.